orbitalflower/orbitalflower.github.io/_posts/2015-01-22-common-sense-24th-century.md

 ---
 title: "Common sense is abolished in the 24th Century"
+category: tv
-categories: tv startrek
+tags: startrek
+redirect_from:
+- /tv/startrek/common-sense-24th-century.html
-redirect-from: /20150122-star-trek-common-sense-captain-theres-too-much-interference.html
+- /20150122-star-trek-common-sense-captain-theres-too-much-interference.html
 description: "Bizarre things that only happen in the Star Trek world."
 ---